hzlzh/Alfred-Workflows/README.md

 [\[Download Link\]][SEO-Checker.alfredworkflow]

-Check domain's PR, Alexa, etc
+Check domain's PR, Alexa, etc instantly in Alfred feedback.

 ![SEO-Checker-input]
+![SEO-Checker-notification]

 (If you need more SEO services to be added, please let me know.)